jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

+**Version 1.5.2**

+- Final(tm) fix for high cpu usage / infinite loop issue on push notification system

 **Version 1.5.1**

 - If you are upgrading from 1.5.0 or earlier then you **MUST** re-add the integration to load the new configuration settings.
 - Implemented several fixes to the push notification system to prevent infinite loop and high CPU usage
-- Implemented better heatbeat and reconnect systems.
+- Implemented better heatbeat and reconnect methods for the push notification system.

 **Version 1.5.0**